lynx-x-ray-observatory/soxs/doc/source/users_guide/mosaic.rst

                            overwrite=True)

-:func:`~soxs.mosaic.make_mosaic_image` takes many parameters which can be supplied to :func:`~soxs.events.write_image`, and also allows one to create an exposure map, so it also takes several parameters which are supplied to :func:`~soxs.events.make_exposure_map`.
+:func:`~soxs.mosaic.make_mosaic_image` takes many parameters which can be supplied to :func:`~soxs.events.images.write_image`, and also allows one to create an exposure map, so it also takes several parameters which are supplied to :func:`~soxs.events.images.make_exposure_map`.
 Here is an example of making a mosaicked image which has been reblocked by a factor of 2 and created with an exposure map:

 .. code-block:: python